Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Community member

-About renewal
+About renewals

 The first permesso is usually issued for 1–2 years.
 The second — for 2–3 years.
-After 5 years of continuous residence you can apply for permesso di lungo periodo (permanent residence).
+After 5 years of continuous residence you can apply for permesso di lungo periodo (long-term residence).
 Apply for renewal 60 days before expiry.

 Community member, Pescara